Subscribe to RSS feeds Bulkowski Blog via RSS

 The figure shows an example of an ascending triangle.
 Price bounces between two converging trendlines, the top one is horizontal and the bottom one slopes upward.

 To calculate a price target, subtract the price of the lowest valley in the chart pattern (A) from the price of the top trendline (B).
 That gives the height.
-Multiply the height by 75% (for upward breakouts, the percentage meeting price target from Important Bull Market Results table near the top of this page) and add it to the price of the top trendline B. In this example, point C makes for a good stop location.
+Multiply the height by the 'percentage meeting price target' from the Important Bull Market Results table near the top of this page, and add it to the price of the top trendline B. In this example, point C makes for a good stop location.

 For downward breakouts, compute the height in the same manner only subtract the height from C.